 To be considered for funding for the 2015-16 fiscal year, proposals must be submitted electronically to Kelly Spettel (Kelly.Spettel@oneonta.edu) by September 18, 2015 or November 20, 2015.

 For your assistance: proposal coversheet and budget template.

-There will be two information sessions held to answer questions regarding the proposals and to assist with the development of a budget.
+There will be four information sessions held to answer questions regarding the proposals and to assist with the development of a budget.
 Attendance at one of the information sessions listed below is strongly recommended.

 Feel free to contact a committee member with questions regarding the proposal.

 Linda Drake, Executive Director Center for Social Responsibility

 Susan Turell, Dean, School of Social Sciences